ketkichakradeo/recipeanalysis/README.md

 |`'rating'`	|Rating given|
 |`'review'`	|Review text|

-The columns that are relevant to our study are `'rating'.
+The columns that are relevant to our study are `'rating'`.

 ---